 2007 - Present: Adjunct Professor at Emerson College, an Instructor at American Graphics Institute and has also taught at Boston University’s College of Communication and Center for Digital Art.
 After successful careers in audio, TV and video production, he now concentrates on art-making that involves nature, science, history and the human condition.

-2014 - 2017: Filming people around the USA for "getting.older.", an original documentary and multimedia installation about aging in America.
+2014 - 2018: Filming people 50-100 across the USA for "getting.older.", an original documentary and multimedia installation about aging in America.

 2014 - 2016: First Artist-in-Residence at the 183 year old Mount Auburn Cemetery in Cambridge, Massachusetts, and America's first cemetery artist-in-residence.
 The 174 acre cemetery, founded in 1831, is on the U.S. National Register of Historic Places and is a U.S. National Historic Landmark.
 Roberto creates "earth.sky", a site-specific, multi-screen digital multimedia installation based on the landscape of the cemetery and the stories of some of the 98,000 people buried there.